Samiksha99/ParkPlace/README.md

 # ParkPlace

-A parking mobile applicatiom which enables users to park their vehicles as well as rent their location for parking.
+A parking mobile application which enables users to park their vehicles as well as rent their location for parking.
 Clone the project through this link:
    * For Mobile App:  https://github.com/Samiksha99/ParkPlace

 ## Getting Started